-Development with an interface to a property in the Neighbourhood Residential Zone or General Residential Zone (shown as Interface J on Plan 1) should not exceed the maximum heights and setbacks set out in Table 2.
+Development with an interface to a property in the Neighbourhood Residential Zone or General Residential Zone (shown as Interface H_J on Plan 1) should not exceed the maximum heights and setbacks_set out in Table 3in Figure 1 of this schedule.

-Table 2 - Residential interfaces
+Table 3 - Residential interfaces

-Residential Interface Preferred Requirement Interface J Heights and setbacks shown in Figure 1 of this schedule.
+Residential Interface Preferred requirement Interface H Heights and setbacks shown in Figure 1 of this schedule.
+Interface J Heights and setbacks shown in Figure 1 of this schedule.